 In the example that is shown in Fig. 5.14, 4DOF is turned off and the camera is mounted statically.
 The resulting output is the pose of the left camera in the external coordinate system of the robot.
-The reported error is $E{\rm camera}=0.29$ pixels, which corresponds to an error of approximately 0.27 mm in a distance of 1 m.
+The reported translational error is 0.67 mm and the rotational error is 0.83 deg.